vaastav/CS416-Tanks/report/REPORT.md

 ## Testing

+### Testing-Overview

 Our system was tested by running player nodes and playing the game manually.
 In addition, we evaluated logs, in particular those from ShiViz and GoVector, to ensure protocols were functioning as expected.
 To test player node failures and reconnections, player node processes were either killed or suspended and brought back to the foreground.
 Of course, such a testing strategy did face certain limitations.
 In particular, no team members' laptop could handle running any more than four player nodes at a time.
+We also tested our system by running player nodes on separate machines in order to properly test the clock synchornization as well as the overall latency that players faced on the game.

+### Registration and Peer Discovery

+In addition to manually running our system, this aspect of our system was majorly tested by producing Shiviz diagrams of GoVcetor logs which were generated by instrumenting the RPC calls that the client makes to the server.
+This allowed us to ensure that all the initial setup protocol of our system worked correctly.

+### Clock Synchronisation

+We tested clock synchronisation again by looking at shiviz diagrams to ensure that the Clock Synchronisation protocol was working correctly.
+To actually test the algorithm, we used timestamps from clocks which were synchronised and including them in our game update messages between the peers.
+This allowed us to reject old updates that were in the network and only apply the new updates.
+We ran our system with nodes on multiple machines and it all ran smoothly without any flickering of players which we had triaged to clients applying old updates.
+This confirmed our beliefs that for all practical purposes, clock synchronisation worked correctly.

+### Peer to Peer API

+### Game State Validation - Malicious Clients

+### Distributed K-V Store

 ## GoVector

-*TODO*

 ## ShiViz

 ## Dinv

+## Client Performance

+// TODO by Jerome.
+Mention the profiling part

+## Findings

+* While making the video game, we found it was really hard to achieve full consistency without sacrificing the performance of the game and introducing extra latency.
+So, we decided to sacrifice consistency in order to achieve low latency and better performance on the game.

+* Handling player disconnections via consensus also was something that we looked into but decided not to move forward with as it was introducing latency that adversely affected the performance and the game state.
+So, we decided to handle disconnections by removing the player from the game who had disconnected by informing the server of the disconnection and letting the server propogate the disconnection to other nodes.

 # Limitations